 The Sheil Speaker Series

 The Sheil Speakers Series invites local and national speakers to come to Sheil for a presentation and conversation.
 Previous speakers include: Fr.
-James Martin, S.J.
-Live via Skype, John Allen, authoritative writer on Vatican affairs, Cardinal Blase Cupich, NU President Morty Schapiro, and NU football coach Pat Fitzgerald.
+James Martin, S.J. live via Skype, John Allen, authoritative writer on Vatican affairs, Survivors of the Nagasaki Atomic Bombing, and Cardinal Blase Cupich.